 Bachelor of Science in Nursing

-A BSN program typically takes four or five years to complete.
+A BSN program typically takes four years to complete.
 BSN programs are recognized for giving learners a well-rounded education and preparing them to successfully enter the nursing field.
 Compared to the ADN-level degree offerings, BSN programs feature more extensive clinical experiences.

-ADN vs. BSN Curriculum differences
+5. ADN vs. BSN Curriculum Differences

-- Management, leadership, public health, and social sciences, critical thinking and communication courses are part of BSN curriculum.
+- Management, leadership, public health, and social sciences, critical thinking and communication courses are part of the BSN curriculum.
 Leadership training helps nurses that wish to advance to administrative, research or teaching positions.

-- Additional courses advanced from an ADN level that help nurses have a better understanding of the complex issues affecting both the patient and the health care environment.
+- Additional courses advanced from an ADN level that help nurses have a better understanding of the complex issues affecting both the patient and the healthcare environment.

 The nursing field is continually evolving as nurses and doctors use new technologies in treating and diagnosing patients.
 To keep up with these growing trends, hospital administrators are changing the way nurses interact with their patients.

-ADN vs. BSN Career Opportunities differences
+6. ADN vs. BSN Career Opportunities & Job Outlook Differences

 - work side-by-side caring for patients